aiidateam/aiida-website/docs/news/posts/2026-02-09-materys-ssh-agent-forwarding.md

 ### Threat Model Mitigation

+The following table compares how common threats are handled in traditional SSH setups versus the agent-forwarder approach:

 | Threat | Traditional Approach | Agent-Forwarder Approach |
 | ----- | ----- | ----- |
 | Private key theft | Keys on multiple machines | Keys only on user's machine |